JuliaCooper60/Tableau-city-bikes/README.md

 ### Overview of the Data

 The citibike data was downloaded from citibikenyc.com.
 For this analysis.
-The website provides a cutdown veresion of data that relates to Jersey City.
+The website provides a cutdown version of data that relates to Jersey City.
 The time period chosen is January 2019 to August 2022.
 It is noted that the data set changed in February 2021 and a number of fields such as trip duration, gender and age were removed and new fields such as 'ride types' were introduced.
 The fields used in the analysis are listed below.

 Trip Data: